SmalkiGroove/heroes-expansion/doc/SKILLS.md

 ### LIGHT_MAGIC
 - __Master of Abjuration__ : Grants mass effects to Deflect Missile and Endurance spells, for double the casting cost of these spells.
-- __Eternal Light__ : Heroï¿½s light spells are twice harder to dispel.
-Opposite spells (like Slow versus Haste) applied by an enemy to Heroï¿½s creatures have 50% chance to fail.
+- __Eternal Light__ : Hero’s light spells are twice harder to dispel.
+Opposite spells (like Slow versus Haste) applied by an enemy to Hero’s creatures have 50% chance to fail.

 - __Counterspell__ : Special combat ability.
 Negates all effects of the next spell cast by the enemy, but drains mana equal to 10% more than the original cost of that spell.
 - __Master of Wrath__ : Grants mass effects to Righteous Might and Haste spells, for double the casting cost of these spells.
 Adds +4 to effective spellpower of Holy Word spell.